parflow/docker/README.md

 The output of running the example will be placed in the example directory.

 Below is a list of files from a run done on windows.
-The *.txt and *.log files contain summary information about the turn.
+The '*.txt' and '*.log' files contain summary information about the turn.
 The '*.silo' and '*.pfb' files are the same output, simply stored in two different formats.
 The Silo files are viewable using Visit (https://wci.llnl.gov/simulation/computer-codes/visit/).
 See the